 - Dragon Ball Super features a team hailing from Universe 11 called the Pride Troopers participating in the Tournament of Power.
 They're basically a Sentai team with members drawn from all over their native universe.

 - Dark Hawk is a space-based superhero complete with a secret identity and powers who has Power Armor built by Space Pirates.
 After War of Kings, he began adventuring completely in space.

 - For Green Lantern, once the Silver Age rolled around, Hal Jordan became the new Green Lantern and the concept was revamped as a group of Space Police (the Golden Age version was more magic-based).
 Hal was given a costume, power ring, and used his new identity to patrol his sector of space, fighting evil.

-- The Guardians of the Galaxy are a team of super heroes based in space, many of which, are aliens or at least non-human.
-There have been two versions: one set in the future where space travel is common and another set in the current 616 Marvel Comics universe that used to operate in the far reaches of the galaxy, far away from Earth, but nowadays they stay close to earth to protect it from the horrors of outerspace (and have some adventures on earth too).
+- The Guardians of the Galaxy are a team of super heroes based in space, many of which are aliens or at least non-human.
+There have been two versions: one set in the future where space travel is common, and another set in the current 616 Marvel Comics universe that used to operate in the far reaches of the galaxy, far away from Earth.
+Nowadays they stay close to earth to protect it from the horrors of outer space (and have some adventures on Earth too).

 - The Inhumans are a race of superbeings that either live on the Moon or in deep space, depending on the era, and often fight evil alien races or help the superheroes of Earth when they go off-world.
 What's interesting is that wearing masks, capes, and elaborate costumes and giving themselves superhero-like names such as Black Bolt is common to their people.